 This paper examines how R&D investment in pharmaceuticals has changed with the adoption of the TRIPS Agreement.
-Particularly in the case of patents for pharmaceutical treatments, TRIPS involves a trade-off between dynamic efficiency, i.e. incentives for R&D investment, and static inefficiency, i.e. access to drugs.
-An important issue for developing and least-developed countries is whether the introduction of patent protection for drugs has led to dynamic benefits in the form of an increase in R&D effort to treat diseases that are especially prevalent there.
+Particularly in the case of patents for pharmaceutical treatments, TRIPS involves a trade-off between dynamic efficiency (i.e., incentives for R&D investment) and static inefficiency (i.e., access to drugs).
+An important issue for developing and least developed countries is whether the introduction of patent protection for drugs has led to dynamic benefits in the form of an increase in R&D effort to treat diseases that are especially prevalent there.

-We conclude that patent protection in developing and least-developed countries does not appear to have induced investment in new treatments for diseases that primarily affect poorer countries.
+We conclude that patent protection in developing and least developed countries does not appear to have induced investment in new treatments for diseases that primarily affect poorer countries.
 R&D on neglected diseases is not associated with increases in the potential market size in low-income countries, whether or not those markets provided patent protection.
-This is not to claim that patents are irrelevant: patent protection is associated with greater R&D investment in diseases that affect high income countries, and the treatments developed as a result may benefit people in poorer countries too.
+This is not to claim that patents are irrelevant: patent protection is associated with greater R&D investment in diseases that affect high-income countries, and the treatments developed as a result may benefit people in poorer countries too.
 The existence of a market in rich countries allows firms to recover their R&D investments.
-Consequently, global diseases - those present in countries of all income levels - attract research effort.
-However, patent protection is not sufficient to induce R&D for diseases that have no significant potential market in high-income countries.
+Consequently, global diseases-those present in countries of all income levels-attract research effort.
+However, patent protection is not sufficient to induce R&D for diseases that have no significant potential market in highincome countries.
 If those affected, or their governments, lack the ability to pay prices much higher than the marginal cost of producing treatments, firms are unable to recoup the fixed costs of R&D regardless of the level of patent protection.
-This effect may arise both because revenues are projected to be low and because the costs of innovation are high, and our findings suggest the former is more likely.
-Our study focuses on only one possible effect of the introduction of IP rights.
-Importantly, we do not tackle the issue of whether access to treatments in developing countries decreased, or how investments in health-delivery systems in developing countries may have changed in response to TRIPS implementation.
-Other possible effects include an increase in technology transfer to developing countries and greater incentives for domestic R&D activity.
-WTO membership, possible only with the adoption of TRIPS, may have provided other benefits to developing countries that we do not consider here.
+This effect may arise because revenues are projected to be low or the costs of innovation are high.
+Our findings suggest the former is more likely.